top of page

 • 3 min read

 Running a bioprocess pilot trial is one of the most expensive and time-intensive steps in scaling a fermentation or bioindustrial process.
-Pilot runs can take weeks or months to plan, yet the data generated during just a few days is used to inform critical scale-up, process design, and business decisions.
+Pilot runs can take weeks or even months to plan.
+Yet, the data generated during just a few days is used to inform critical scale-up, process design, and business decisions.

 Why Pilot Trial Data Is Often Incomplete

-As a result, data that seems secondary during the run, operational details, utilities usage, deviations, and manual interventions often get overlooked.
+As a result, data that seems secondary during the run—operational details, utilities usage, deviations, and manual interventions—often gets overlooked.
 Unfortunately, these are exactly the data points that become critical after the pilot is over.

-To make matters worse, formal pilot trial reports are often delivered weeks after the run, and by the time gaps are discovered, recovering that data can be slow or impossible.
+To make matters worse, formal pilot trial reports are often delivered weeks after the run.
+By the time gaps are discovered, recovering that data can be slow or impossible.

 Why This Matters for Scale-Up Decisions